alshedivat/al-folio/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: MusaJTaib_Resume.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: You can download a 1 page version of my CV using the button on the right
 toc:
   sidebar: left
 ---